NielBuys/NCompPOSv2/CONTRIBUTING.md

   * `grunt build` This command is used to compile all assets for the production use.
 It also minifies all assets to make sure pages load faster.
 Normally this command is not used for development.

----

-### Contributing Code

-**Read this carefully to prevent your pull request from being rejected!**

-1. Before you submit any code to the repository please take a look at the [issue tracker](https://development.invoiceplane.com) and search for a corresponding issue!
-There should be no changes to the code without an issue filed.

-    * If an issue exists and someone is working on it, please contact this person.
-    * If an issue exists and no one is working on it, assign it to yourself or write a comment.
-    * If no issue exists, contact the InvoicePlane team via the forums or the Slack channel first!
-      We would like to discuss what you want to do before you start to work.

-2. ALWAYS reference the issue ID (e.g. IP-317) in all commits you create for this issue.

-3. BEFORE you create a pull request, rebase from the corresponding branch.
-This is very important to make sure that there are no duplicate commits and you do not revert any previous changes.

-    * Add the development branch as a remote:
-      `git remote add ip git@github.com:InvoicePlane/InvoicePlane.git`
-    * Do a rebase with the following command:
-      `git pull --rebase ip [branch]`
-      Where `ip` is the name of the remote and `[branch]` the corresponding branch.
-    * Solve all conflicts and check if your code is still working.

-4. Submit the pull request, reference the issue ID in the title and add a meaningful description.

-Please ask questions related to this process if you are unsure.
-Asking before doing anything will save both your and our time.

----

-> _The name 'InvoicePlane' and the InvoicePlane logo are both copyright by Kovah.de and InvoicePlane.com and their usage is restricted!
-For more information visit invoiceplane.com/license-copyright_